Give your simulator superpowers

 }

-We defined a new property title and used a switch-case statement to define a title for all cases.
+We defined a new property title and used a switch-case statement to specify a title for all cases.
 The compiler will show an error if you forget to handle one of the cases.
 In case you don’t want to define a specific title for each case, you can choose to use the default statement:

 var title: String {